Rangers’ Hamels struggling at time he could be trade target

 “When you’re not performing physically, there’s an easier excuse,” Hamels said.
 “But when it kind of snowballs into multiple games, especially when they’re back-to-back-to-back, that’s when the mental side can kind of creep in a little bit more.”

-When asked after his last game if the idea of being traded again had entered his mind, he said that was part of the game and something players have to deal with.
+When asked after the 15-3 loss to Oakland if the idea of being traded again had entered his mind, he said that was part of the game and something players have to deal with.

 “You can’t run away from it,” said Hamels, whose next scheduled start for the Rangers is Saturday at Houston.